jarrettyeo/NTUOSS-PythonPipInstallation/README.md

    Did your console return you something similar like the screenshots above?
 That means you're good to go - both Python 3.6.x and pip have been installed on your machine!

-   *If you have problems installing Python and pip, or already have Python installed without pip and want to know how to install pip, please visit [Section 4: FAQ & Troubleshooting]().*
+   *If you have problems installing Python and pip, or already have Python installed without pip and want to know how to install pip, please visit [Section 4: FAQ & Troubleshooting](#section-4-faq--troubleshooting).*

-Once you are done, let's proceed to [Section 2: Using pip]().
+Once you are done, let's proceed to [Section 2: Using Python and pip in the Terminal](#section-2-using-python-and-pip-in-the-terminal).

 #### 1.2 Installing Python 3.6.x and pip on Mac